ANDigital/and-microservices-course/docs/LABS.md

 * Java with Spring Boot - [java-spring-service](../examples/java-spring-service)
 * NodeJS with Express - [node-express-service](../examples/node-express-service)

-## Implement the first API

 ### JWT

-Before you start your first API, you are given a JWT (found inside [../keys/jwt](../keys/kwt) that you have to decode in your service before you allow the request coming in (so an interceptor or filter would be best here).
+Before you start your first API, you are given a JWT (found inside [../keys/jwt](../keys/jwt) that you have to decode in your service before you allow the request coming in (so an interceptor or filter would be best here).

 You don't need to do any  signature verification, expiration and claim checks for this (which normally have to happen),